awsdocs/amazon-s3-userguide/doc_source/storage-lens-cloudwatch-metrics-dimensions.md

 ## Metrics<a name="storage-lens-cloudwatch-metrics"></a>

 S3 Storage Lens usage and activity metrics are available as metrics within CloudWatch\.
 S3 Storage Lens metrics are published to the `AWS/S3/Storage-Lens` namespace\.
 This namespace is only for S3 Storage Lens metrics\.
 Amazon S3 bucket, request, and replication metrics are published to the `AWS/S3` namespace\.

+S3 Storage Lens metrics are published to CloudWatch in the account that owns the S3 Storage Lens configuration\.
+After you enable the CloudWatch publishing option within advanced metrics and recommendations, you can access organization, account, and bucket\-level usage and activity metrics in CloudWatch\.
+Prefix\-level metrics are not available in CloudWatch\.

 In S3 Storage Lens, metrics are aggregated and stored only in the designated home Region\.
 S3 Storage Lens metrics are also published to CloudWatch in the home Region that you specify in the S3 Storage Lens configuration\.